brlala/docker_playground/README.md

 9. `docker run -it --rm --privileged --pid=host justincormack/nsenter1` - connecting to docker VM [source](https://github.com/justincormack/nsenter1)
 10. `ps aux` - list all processes
     * `| grep <name>` can be used to filter process names
+11. `docker container inspect <name>` - to return the startup config of a container
+12. `docker container stats` - return streaming lives tats of all containers

 # Technical details
 ##### docker run